 Vicki has collaborated with various corporate giants such as Land Rover, AutoTrader and TomTom.
 She has also voiced commercials for a wide range of brands from Wrigley's Chewing Gum to Alpecin Shampoo.

 Away from motor racing Vicki has fronted VTs for the BBC’s One Show and Countryfile and co-presented the Absolute Radio Breakfast Show and also the afternoon show on TalkRadio.

-Vicki has just joined the Auto Express Podcast presenting team.
-A brand-new podcast where a group of established motor heads will be discussing in-car reviews, consumer news and motorsport round-ups.
-The podcast will go out on all the major podcast platforms later this year.
+In 2020, Vicki joined the Auto Express Podcast presenting team.
+A podcast where a group of established motor heads will be discussing in-car reviews, consumer news and motorsport round-ups.
+The podcast is now available to listen to on all major platforms.

 Away from work, the farmer’s daughter loves the outdoors, skiing, has raced power boats and is the proud owner of a Ducati Monster 750.